upbeduco/EstrAlg-Python/src/c08_BST/Exercises.md

 ---

+## 11. Tree Iterators

+**Problem:**
+Implement an in-order iterator for both the `BST` and `RedBlackST` classes.
+This means adding a `__iter__` method to each class that yields keys in sorted order.

+**Questions:**
+- What are the advantages of using an iterator over returning a full list of keys (e.g., the existing `keys()` method), especially for very large trees?
+- How does the in-order traversal naturally lend itself to sorted iteration?

+---

 *For each exercise, implement the required functions using either `bst.py` or `red_black_st.py`.
 Discuss your reasoning and the advantages of using tree-based structures for these problems.*